-If you find that sources of funding like federal student loans, scholarships, grants, or earnings from work-study will not be enough to fund your education, then private student loans are another option to consider.
+If you find that sources of funding like federal student loans, scholarships, grants, or earnings from work-study will not be enough to fund your education, then private student loans may be another option to consider.
 Note that private student loans do not come with the same borrower protections afforded to federal loans (such as income-driven repayments or deferment options) and are usually only considered after all other options have been reviewed.

-But, private lenders are more likely to rely on credit scores and credit history when determining whether or not they will lend to you.
-So if, for example, you currently have a poor credit score, or not enough credit history, you may need to apply with a cosigner, such as a parent, who has solid credit history, which can help strengthen the loan application.
+Private lenders are more likely to rely on credit scores and credit history when determining their lending decisions.
+So if, for example, you currently have a lower credit score, or not enough credit history, you may want to consider applying with a cosigner who has solid credit history, which can help strengthen the loan application.
 And, if you haven’t really established your own credit history yet, a private lender will also likely want a cosigner for at least two reasons:

 • There is scant record to demonstrate how responsibly you would pay back a loan

-• About 15% of your FICO® Score is based on the length of your credit history (and 90% of lenders use your FICO Score when considering you for a loan)
+• About 15% of your FICO® Score is based on the length of your credit history (and 90% of lenders use FICO Score when making lending decisions)

 Development of Credit Scores